Mary Eliza Walker Crump: Career

 Mary Elizabeth Walker was just thirteen years old when she became one of the original eleven Fisk Jubilee Singers.
 White missionary and music professor George L. White organized the group at the Fisk School in Nashville, Tennessee in 1871.
 Other original members of the group were Maggie Porter and Ella Sheppard.
 They toured together, in various permutations, from 1871 to 1878, including concerts in England and Germany, singing African-American spirituals.
 They also sang songs by white composer Stephen Foster.
-Their performances raised money for their school, and eventually built Jubilee Hall on the Nashville campus.
+Their performances raised over $150,000 for their school and eventually built Jubilee Hall on the Nashville campus.
 Their audiences included Queen Victoria, Ulysses S. Grant, Henry Ward Beecher, Mark Twain and Dwight L. Moody.

 After the original group disbanded in 1878, Eliza Walker Crump lived in Chicago, and managed the Walker Jubilee Singers, also billed as Walker's Famous Jubilee Singers, touring and performing in a similar vein.
 They were also a popular act on the chautauqua circuit.
+In 1882, Eliza Walker Crump and Thomas H. Crump organized the "Nashville Ideal Jubilee Singers" to perform at the Tennessee State Capitol.
 In 1921, Crump attended the Fisk Jubilee Singers' fiftieth anniversary observance, as one of the four original members still living.